Terms and Conditions of Collection Services

 8. Judgment Enforcement: Client hereby authorizes the attorney(s) employed, and/or engaged, by CRM, as Client’s agent(s), to proceed on Client’s behalf with whatever legal action they deem necessary to collect on any judgment assigned to CRM for enforcement and collection.
 Client is responsible for all out of pocket expenses related to the enforcement of a judgment.
 CRM may require Client to provide an advance payment of anticipated out of pocket costs of enforcement.

-9. Termination of Contingent Accounts: CRM shall have the exclusive right to collect on any contingent fee account for nine months from the date of its assignment to CRM.
-After said nine-month period, Client may terminate an account by providing written notice to CRM.
-If Client terminates a contingent fee account within nine months of its assignment to CRM, Client shall pay a termination fee equal to 10% of the current face value of said terminated account.
+9. Termination of Contingent Accounts: CRM shall have the exclusive right to collect on any contingent fee account for eighteen (18) months from the date of its assignment to CRM.
+After said eighteen (18) month period, Client may terminate an account by providing written notice to CRM.
+If Client terminates a contingent fee account within eighteen (18) months of its assignment to CRM, Client shall pay a termination fee equal to 25% of the current face value of said terminated account.
 If Client terminates an account in which an installment payment plan has commenced, then CRM shall be entitled to its full fee for said account.
 The assignment by Client of an account previously assigned to CRM to another collection agency, attorney or law firm shall be deemed a termination of said account.
 If Client authorized legal action on an account, such account may not be terminated without approval by the attorney not to be unreasonably withheld, and subject to payment of all Court costs incurred.
-Notwithstanding anything herein to the contrary, with respect to any account placed by CRM on a debtor’s credit report, CRM shall be entitled to its full fee, less any termination fee paid to CRM by Client, for any payment(s) received by CRM or Client on any such account up through ninety days following the statutory expiration date of the account listing on such debtor’s credit report.
+Notwithstanding anything herein to the contrary, with respect to any account placed by CRM on a debtor’s credit report, CRM shall be entitled to its full fee, less any termination fee paid to CRM by Client, for any payment(s) received by CRM or Client on any such account up through one hundred eighty (180) days following the statutory expiration date of the account listing on such debtor’s credit report.

 9.1 Disputed Accounts: For contingent accounts that are disputed by a debtor, Client must confirm the debt is valid after which CRM shall verify the disputed debt by providing the debtor copies of all relevant documentation as submitted to CRM by the Client.
 The Client, at CRM’s request, shall provide additional documentation to further substantiate the debt and shall also confirm whether Client has received any payments towards the disputed debt and if Client has applied any discounts, credits or offsets to the disputed debt and promptly confirm the current balance due on the debt.
 If Client should fail to respond to CRM’s request for confirmation of the current balance due within twenty-one (21) days of said request, Client shall be deemed to have terminated the account in accordance with section 9, Termination of Contingent Accounts, herein.